Home

 Global Natural Rates in the Long Run: Postwar Macro Trends and the Market-Implied r* in 10 Advanced Economies

-Benchmark finance and macroeconomic models deliver conflicting estimates of the natural rate and bond risk premia.
+Benchmark finance and macroeconomic models appear to deliver conflicting estimates of the natural rate and bond risk premia.
 This natural rate puzzle applies not only in the U.S. but across many advanced economies.
-We estimate a unified no-arbitrage macro-finance model with long-run trend factors to obtain a market-implied natural rate r∗.
-Our monthly natural rate estimates span 10 advanced economies over most of the postwar period, expanding coverage far further than previous studies, and drawing on new primary and secondary sources for bond yields and curves.
-This model improves the explanatory power of yield and return regressions.
+We use a unified no-arbitrage macro- finance model with two trend factors to estimate the natural rate r∗ for 10 advanced economies.
+We cover a longer and wider sample than previous studies and draw on new sources to construct yield curves and excess returns.
+The two-trend model im- proves the explanatory power of yield regressions and return forecasts.
 Most variation in yields is due to the macro trends r∗ and π∗, and not bond risk premia.
-Our r∗ differs from other estimates, and is typically lower, intensifying concerns about secular stagnation and the effective lower-bound.
+Global compo- nents of unexpected bond returns are influential, while the local components of natural rates are large.
+Our r∗ estimates covary with growth and demographic variables in a manner consistent with theory and previous findings.

 Josh Davis